 - Reviewing our progress

-They can be undertaken in any order.
+The units can be undertaken in any order.
 Teams might start with those learning behaviours that fit particularly snugly with their subject before extending the range of behaviours as they gain confidence.
 Or they may all choose to focus on an area of common concern before moving on to considering subject-friendly ones.
-The final module provides teachers and the school with ways of assessing the progress made to date.
+The final unit provides teachers and the school with ways of assessing the progress made to date.

-Each module follows the same easy-to-follow format, aiding common understanding and common approaches.
+Each unit follows the same easy-to-follow format, aiding common understanding and common approaches.
 For example:

 The desire to ask questions to satisfy innate curiosity is alive and well in young children, but can seem to wane in the teenage years.
 Explore how we can ensure that questioning remains alive and builds into a full blown inclination to explore and learn about the world.

-This session is designed to guide you through a process of building the habit of Questioning in your students.
+This unit explores how you might build the habit of Questioning in your students.

-The other 11 sessions that explore a learning behaviour follow the same foremat.
+The other 10 sessions that explore a learning behaviour follow the same format.

 A rich variety of tools help you review your progress in developing a learning culture in your classrooms.
 This review will provide you with relevant information on which to estimate your success in building students learning habits.